-After the first phases of developing your specific care program has been completed, the next process is to obtain a brain map of your brain function.
+After the first phases of developing your specific care program have been completed, the next process is to obtain a brain map of your brain function.
 By using a quantitative electroencephalograph or qEEG, your specific brain patterns and waves are compared with a database of normal waves and patterns to determine which or if any of your brain waves are in a less than optimal state.
 From this analysis, your care provider will then work with you to develop the specific neurofeedback program that would be the most effective for your situation.
 All neurofeedback procedures are painless and non-invasive, thus it can be repeated as often as necessary to check on progress.

 Your ADHD Neurofeedback Program

 While each individual neurofeedback program is tailored to the individual case and circumstance, there are commonalities in care programs that will help you understand how they work.
 Using a series of visual and auditory responses, when your brain generates the correct brain wave pattern, you will receive a reward response.
-Neurofeedback procedures can include video games, movies and music to stimulate your brain to generate the normal brain waves and patterns.
-If the brainwaves are not generated in the range desired, feedback helps provide correction.
-The combination of rewards and feedback retrain your brain to produce brain waves and patterns in a desired range.
-This type of treatment has shown to be effective over the longer term than other treatments designed to treat the same spectrum disorder.
+Neurofeedback procedures can include video games, movies, and music to stimulate your brain to generate the normal brain waves and patterns.
+If the brainwaves are not generated in the range desired, feedback helps provide the correction.
+The combination of rewards and feedback retrain your brain to produce brain waves and patterns in the desired range.
+This type of treatment has shown to be effective over the long term than other treatments designed to treat the same spectrum disorder.

-Alternative medical procedures offer a side effect free means of helping those who deal with ADD/ADHD.
+Alternative medical procedures offer a side effect-free means of helping those who deal with ADD/ADHD.
 If you or someone you know suffers from this spectrum disorder, considering Neurofeedback treatments by contacting a treatment provider, could help you cope with the problems and concerns associated with ADD/ADHD.
 Don’t let ADD or ADHD control your life any longer.
 Pharmaceutical treatments will treat your symptoms and while other alternative medical treatments and neurofeedback are not a cure, they can help you regain that part of your life you have been missing.